When attaching ratchet straps to securing / lashing points or the vehicle chassis, it’s important that the hooks fit correctly into the base radius.

 Then, operate the handle until the slot in the spreader bar opens up enough for the webbing to pass through it.

 Thread the end of the strap through the open slot in the ratchet mechanism and pull through as much slack as possible.
-There's no need to pull it as tight as you possibly can; it just needs to be pulled taught so the ratchet mechanism can take up the tension.
+There's no need to pull it as tight as you possibly can; it just needs to be pulled taut so the ratchet mechanism can take up the tension.

 Next, you can either flip the end of the strap over and feed it back over the top of the ratchet mechanism so that it is doubled over on itself (see Method 2 in the diagram below) or leave to route straight through the buckle (see Method 1 below).